kodekloudhub/community-faq/README.md

 > No

 Proctor will only communicate with you via webchat built into the PSI software.

+### Can I use a headset?

+> No

+Proctor needs to see your ears to ensure that you are not getting some kind of external communication that could help you.
+Since speakers are not required, this also rules out headsets.

 ### Can I use a corporate device?